asgorexe/XCSH/README.md

 To run write "./xc.sh" without the quotes, of course.
 This will show a thing directing you to the help page, and you can do whatever from there.

 IMPORTANT:
 If you get a permission error, run "chmod +x xc.sh", then it should work.
-If there are any other problems please tell me in the Discussions tab, I'm gonna activly update this just cuz.
+If there are any other problems please tell me in the Discussions tab, I'm gonna actively update this just cuz.

 Anyway, I gotta work on an english assignment that is due in 6 hours so...
 Have fun with my """"app"""!
 Thanks for using!